NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 Returning workers already know your company’s culture and processes, and require minimal retraining.

-6. Offer summer-specific perks and incentives
+6. Offer seasonal perks and incentives

-7. Streamline onboarding to maximize summer productivity
+7. Streamline onboarding to maximize seasonal productivity

 Benefits and disadvantages of hiring for summer jobs